200406-java-react-usf/demos/README.md

 # demos
 A repository for training demos
-Edited by Drew for branching
+Edited by Drew for branching.